morinlab/lymphopedia/papers/shinBRAFV600EMAP2K12015.md

 New Tier 1, DLBCL Tier 1, 0
 This study, New Tier 2, 1
 New Tier 2, DLBCL Tier 2, 1
+This study, New Tier 3, 0
+New Tier 3, DLBCL Tier 3, 0
-All other DLBCL studies, DLBCL Tier 1, 128
+All other DLBCL studies, DLBCL Tier 1, 125
-All other DLBCL studies, DLBCL Tier 2, 197
+All other DLBCL studies, DLBCL Tier 2, 209
+All other DLBCL studies, DLBCL Tier 3, 387
 ```

 ### Tier 2